Kan5661/caption-it/README.md

 # caption-it

-A simple to use npm package for adding captions to videos with different styles.
+A simple to use npm package for adding captions to videos (also works on images) with different styles.
 Supports both CLI usage and programmatic API.

 ## Features